U.S. existing home sales surge, boosted by Fed's signal on rates

-WASHINGTON (Reuters) - U.S. home sales surged in February to their highest level in 11 months, a sign that a pause in interest rate hikes by the Federal Reserve was starting to boost the U.S. economy.
+WASHINGTON, March 22 (Reuters) - U.S. home sales surged in February to their highest level in 11 months, a sign that a pause in interest hikes by the Federal Reserve was starting to boost the U.S. economy.

 The National Association of Realtors said on Friday existing home sales jumped 11.8 percent to a seasonally adjusted annual rate of 5.51 million units last month.

-That was the highest since March 2018 and well above analysts’ expectations of a rate of 5.1 million units.
-The one-month percentage change was the largest since December 2015.
+That was the highest level since March 2018 and well above analysts’ expectations of a rate of 5.1 million units.
+The one-month percentage change was the highest since December 2015.
 January’s sales pace was revised slightly lower.

 The U.S. housing market has also been held back by land and labor shortages, which have led to tight inventory and more expensive homes.